Biyinzika-Joshua-J/Code-test/README.md

 ```

 ## My Approach
-My function handles four cases:
+The function handles four cases:

 **1st Case: When there is no padding applied**

-This case is so if majority of the elements in the input array are single digits.
+This case is so if the majority of the elements in the input array are single digits.

 ```typescript
   // case 1: no padding was used